 apparent body length = OBL

-overall length from mandible tip to elytral apex; acc.
+overall length from mandible tip to elytral apex estimated to nearest 10th of millimeter; acc.

 anal setae pairs (number useful for sexing); b

 base (e.g. subscripted in WPᵦ = width of pronotal base); BG BugGuide